PeteIG/PRB_Portfolio/README.md

 The site is a great way to meet these goals because:
 - The project sections provide real-world examples of my skills and experience
 - The Bio section provides a more detailed summary overview of my achievements
-- The Bio section adds credibility by sharing some of the well known organisations that I have worked with
+- The Bio section adds credibility by sharing some of the well-known organisations that I have worked with
 - The Bio section shares some of my personal hobbies and interests along with images
 - It is a clean, modern design
 - The site is responsive and easy to navigate
-- It has been developed from scratch as the first Milestone project for my Diploma in Full-stack web development and is therefore itself another real-world example of my skills/experience.
+- It has been developed from scratch as the first Milestone project for my Diploma in Full-stack web development and is therefore another real-world example of my skills/experience.

 ## User Stories